danielmiessler/fabric/patterns/analyze_paper/system.md

 - Theoretical to Empirical is how much the paper is based on purely speculative or theoretical ideas or actual data on a scale of 1 - 10.
 Note: Theoretical papers can still be rigorous and novel and should not be penalized overall for being Theoretical alone.

+EXAMPLE CHART for 7, 5, 9 SCORES (fill in the actual scores):

 Known [------7---] Novel
 Weak: [----5-----] Rigorous
 Theoretical [--------9-] Empirical

+END EXAMPLE CHART

 - Final Score:

 - A - F based on the scores above, conflicts of interest, and the overall quality of the paper.
 Give a 15-word explanation for the grade.

 # RATING NOTES